 - Many coffee shops discount drinks if you take your own cup.

-As you can see there are many things to do in Portland, Oregon in December and other winter months.
+As you can see there are many Christmas things to do in Portland and other winter months.
 From shopping at local makers, getting merry at festivals and watching ships sail with seasonal spirit.
 Many of the holiday festivities are unique to Oregon’s Portland and we wouldn’t expect anything less from this all year round endearing city.